Obstructive Sleep Apnea

 Diagnosing Obstructive Sleep Apnea

-Ultimately, doctors can only diagnose OSA after conducting a sleep study.
-The current gold standard for sleep studies is called polysomnography.
+Ultimately, your doctor can only diagnose OSA after conducting a sleep study

 A variety of treatment options are available for obstructive sleep apnea.
 The treatment plan your doctor recommends may depend on how long you have had symptoms and how much they bother you.